rpt19-eckert/Photo-Carousel-Service/README.md

 ### npm install
   Install the dependencies in a local node_modules folder

-### npm run seed-db
-  Seed the database

 ### npm run react-dev
   Builds the app for production to the build folder.
   It correctly bundles React in production mode and optimizes the build for the best performance.

-### npm run start
+### npm run server-dev
   Runs the app in the development mode.
-  Open http://localhost:3001 to view it in the browser.
+  Open http://localhost:3002 to view it in the browser.

 ## Tech Stack